 Since 2015, IRT Jules Verne has taken a decidedly international turn and has set up a strategy to obtain European funding in order to bring to fruition a number of research and development projects in line with its technological roadmap.

 IRT Jules Verne is active within the European Commission’s Framework Programmes dedicated to research and development such as FP7, HORIZON 2020 and HORIZON Europe.
 The Institute is particularly involved in the Second Pillar “Global Challenges and European Industrial Competitiveness” of Horizon Europe:

-To meet its ambition, IRT Jules Verne has structured its business accordingly and in 2017, it set up a cell dedicated to the set-up of European projects with the aim of strengthening IRT Jules Verne’s international collaborations and meeting the challenge of diversifying its funding.
-The results are already apparent, with no fewer than 6 European projects on its books.
+To meet its ambition, IRT Jules Verne has structured its business accordingly and in 2017, it set up a Europe unit dedicated to the set-up of European projects with the aim of strengthening IRT Jules Verne’s international collaborations and meeting the challenge of diversifying its funding.
+The results are already apparent, with no fewer than 12 European projects on its books.

 Its team supports IRT Jules Verne’s researchers, but where necessary, its industrial and/or academic members can be brought onboard for different projects.